Skip to Main Content

 For "The Fool in Proverbs" use <su:proverbs commentaries> and <su:proverbs criticism> See also "Find Commentaries" in the Biblical Studies Resources research guide for more details on how to find commentaries.

-For "Lack of Assurance of Salvation" use <su:theology AND (assurance OR perseverance)> alternatively <su:assurance OR perseverance AND theology> Both the "AND" and the "OR" must be capitalized so the search engine recognizes these as Boolean commands; not as keywords.
+For "Lack of Assurance of Salvation" use <su:theology AND (assurance OR perseverance)> alternatively <su:assurance OR perseverance AND theology>.
+Both the "AND" and the "OR" must be capitalized so the search engine recognizes them as Boolean commands, not as keywords.
 The parentheses commands the search engine to perform the OR operation first otherwise the search engine resolves the equation from left to right.

 For "Overworking oneself" decide first, which fits best: physical labor or mental labor.
-For the former, search "workaholism" in LCSH.
-For the later, search "overwork" in LCSH to find appropriate terminology.
+For the former, search <workaholism> in LCSH.
+For the later, search <mental fatigue> in LCSH to find appropriate terminology.
+Watch the video tutorial Library of Congress Subject Headings for details on what it is and how to use it.

 For "TV and Effects" search <television effects>